Ira Barkoff

 cv statement

-Ira Barkoff, "Dawn Rising," oil on canvas
+Ira Barkoff, "Sunlight," oil on canvas